DigitalPhonetics/IMS-Toucan/README.md

   GPUs.
 So internally the program will name the device GPU0, because it is the only GPU it can see.
 But it is actually running on the GPU you specified.
 - I'm getting device side assert triggered errors - The amount of phonemes in the phoneme set used has to be specified as idim in the instanciation of a model.
-If a phoneme index is passed tot he model during runtime which is higher than the amount specified as idim, this is the cryptic error that will occur.
+If a phoneme index is passed to the model during runtime which is higher than the amount specified as idim, this is the cryptic error that will occur.
 So if you make changes to the phoneme set, remember to also change the models idim.